Meaning and Definition of Trade Debt

 Need and Importance

 In the modern world of business, Trade Credit is absolutely essential for Companies to increase their sales and maintain and expand their customer base.
 Suppliers sell their goods and services for credit rather than an immediate payment.
 It is a form of 0% financing for the buyer company, hence enabling it to buy the goods without having the money to pay for them.
 Trade Debt is an effective tool to increase sales revenue as Companies don’t have to worry about arranging for payment for the goods beforehand every time they need them.

 Companies get an opportunity to make the payment after selling the goods.
 Big Companies can even negotiate and extend the repayment period, depending upon the goodwill they enjoy in the market.
 Behemoths like Ikea and Walmart work on the same model.
 Because of their high volume of purchases, they are often able to get very good terms for Trade Debt repayment.
-After selling off their stocks, they pay to their suppliers.
+After selling off their stocks, they pay their suppliers.
 Hence they can maintain excellent cash flows.

 Suppliers tend to lose out on immediate payment in cases of trade debt.
 In many cases, they offer Cash Discounts for Cash or immediate payment at the time of sale.
-They can also declare a discount percentage for payment made within a stipulated time period.
+They can also declare a discount percentage for payments made within a stipulated time period.
 For example, a company may offer a 3% discount if the payment is made within 15 days of the sale.
 This encourages the buyer to make an early payment, and the seller benefits from the timely payment of dues.

 Accounting of Trade Debt